-We Install & Repair Gas Piping in Austin
+We Install & Repair Gas Piping

-All these signs should be taken very seriously, as they can lead to carbon monoxide poisoning if left untreated by a professional.
-If you do notice these signs in your residence or business, it’s imperative that you call a licensed plumbing expert.
+All these signs should be taken very seriously, as they can lead to carbon monoxide poisoning if left untreated.
+If you do notice these signs in your residence or business, it’s imperative that you call a plumber immediately.
 In the meantime, shut off any electrical appliances and the gas supply line to avoid a potential explosion.
 If you are unable to shut your gas supply line off, you must notify your fire department and evacuate your home or business immediately.

 What appliances are connected to gas lines?

 The connection from the appliance to the gas line is oftentimes the most common spot for a leak.
 To diagnose exactly where the leak is coming from a licensed professional would have to perform pressure tests in small sections using a diaphragm gauge and a soap bottle.
 Gas plumbing is not only perilous, but it is also explosive.
 Make an appointment with Reliant Plumbing today to make sure your home or business’s gas plumbing system is in good working order.

 Can I get a gas appliance if my home has never had gas before?

 Yes, this is possible.
-If you desire to switch over to gas appliances, give Reliant a call and make an appointment for an exact estimate today.
+If you desire to switch over to gas appliances, Reliant is your go-to plumbing professionals.
 There are no ballparks when talking about gas plumbing estimates since gas is a liability which requires insurance and many factors go into constructing an accurate quote.
 If there is already a gas line near your home or already on your property, this may help reduce the cost.

 Can I install my own gas appliances?

 Due to the potentially hazardous nature of gas appliances, installations should not be attempted by individuals.
 Depending on your city, certain safety codes must be met before this type of work can be performed, and with anything, there is a chance for error.
 In some cities, it is illegal to install anything that runs on gas if you’re not a licensed professional.
-More than that, it’s definitely not worth the risk of injury or an explosion.
+More than that, it’s not worth the risk of injury or an explosion.